mcgregorian1/personalWebsite/content/publication/Kim_et_al_2022/index.md

 ---
-title: "Using GitHub Actions continuous integration to automate quality assurance and control of data on ecological dynamics (in prep)"
+title: "Using GitHub Actions continuous integration to automate quality assurance and control of data on ecological dynamics (accepted)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here